Master109/Ambitious-Snake-VR/README.md

 ## Controls
 ### Oculus Rift and Oculus Quest
 Hold either hand-grip button to move towards where your hand is facing
-Move the thumstick up or down to control your length
+Move either thumstick up or down to control your length
-Press the thumstick inward to change the camera orientation
+Press either thumstick inward to change the camera orientation
-Hold the A, B, X, or Y button to access the menu
+Press the A, B, X, or Y button or either trigger to access the menu
 ### Keyboard and Mouse
 Hold the w key to move towards where the camera is looking
 Hold the left mouse button to grow